dinaypatil-web/smartfinhub/docs/prd.md

   - Interest rate history\n  - Financial reports and analytics data
   - User settings and preferences
   - Session data and activity logs
-- **Encryption at Rest**: All data encrypted in database storage\n- **Encryption in Transit**: All data transmission between client and server protected by TLS/SSL encryption
+- **Encryption at Rest**: All data encrypted in database storage
+- **Encryption in Transit**: All data transmission between client and server protected by TLS/SSL encryption
 - **Secure Key Management**: Encryption keys derived from user password and never stored on server
 - User password hashed using bcrypt before storage
 - **Data Privacy Guarantee**: System architecture ensures that even database administrators, application developers, and hosting providers cannot access or view user's financial information in decrypted form
 - **No Backdoor Access**: No master key or backdoor mechanism exists to decrypt user data without user credentials
 - **Secure Session Management**: User sessions encrypted and protected against hijacking
 - **Automatic Logout**: Sessions automatically expire after period of inactivity
-- **Data Isolation**: Each user's encrypted data completely isolated from other users\n- **Audit Trail Encryption**: All system logs and audit trails encrypted to protect user activity information
+- **Data Isolation**: Each user's encrypted data completely isolated from other users
+- **Audit Trail Encryption**: All system logs and audit trails encrypted to protect user activity information

-#### 2.2.7 Account Modification\n- Edit any account information at any time
+#### 2.2.7 Account Modification
+- Edit any account information at any time
 - Delete accounts with user confirmation
 \n#### 2.2.8 External App Integration
 - **Bank App Quick Link**: Each bank account card on dashboard displays clickable link icon to open the associated bank's mobile app or web banking portal
 - Link automatically configured based on selected bank during account creation
 - Clicking link redirects user to bank's official app (if installed) or web banking login page
+- **User Selection for Missing Bank App Links**: If quick link for any bank app is not available in system database, application prompts user to select from list of existing available apps\n- System displays dropdown or selection interface showing all available bank apps in database
+- User selects appropriate bank app link from the available options
+- **Store User-Selected App Link**: System saves user's selected bank app link association for the specific bank account
+- User-selected app link stored in user's account profile for future use
+- Next time user accesses the same bank account, system automatically uses the previously selected app link
+- User can change or update the selected app link at any time through account settings
 - **Automatic Bank App Logo Fetching**: When bank app logo is not available in system database, automatically fetch the official bank app logo from internet sources
 - Fetched bank app logos displayed on account cards and quick access sections
 - System caches fetched bank app logos for future use
-- **UPI App Integration**: Dashboard displays quick access links to popular UPI payment apps based on user's selected country
-- For India: Links to PhonePe, Google Pay, Paytm, BHIM UPI, and other major UPI apps
+- **UPI App Integration**: Dashboard displays quick access links to popular UPI payment apps based on user's selected country\n- For India: Links to PhonePe, Google Pay, Paytm, BHIM UPI, and other major UPI apps
 - For other countries: Links to country-specific popular payment apps (e.g., Venmo for USA, Alipay for China, PayPal for global)
 - **Automatic UPI App Logo Fetching**: When UPI/payment app logo is not available in system database, automatically fetch the official app logo from internet sources
 - Fetched UPI app logos displayed as icon buttons in dashboard header or dedicated quick access section